 The result also indicated that 41.6% of the respondents had a farm size of less than 0.25-1.50 hectares, 35.9% had between 1.51-2.43 hectares while 18.3% had about 2.2-3.22 hectares (Figure 4).
 Only 1.9% had a farm size that was more than four hectares.
-These observations are in agreement with the findings of [36] who reported that 70% of respondents in the three agricultural zones of Enugu State had access to \leq 3 ha farm land.
-This could also be attributed to the land tenure system of ownership where women do not have access to land ownership in Southeastern Nigeria.
+These observations are in agreement with the findings of Nze and Eboh [36] who reported that 70% of respondents in the three agricultural zones of Enugu State had access to \leq 3 ha farm land.
+This could also be attributed to the land tenure system of ownership where women do not have access to land ownership in southeastern Nigeria.

-156 [37] noted that under the customary rules of land tenure, each individual member of a landholding 157 family was entitled to a portion of land, enough to feed himself and the members of 'his family', 158 suggesting that men owned land and they apportion it as deemed fit to women.
-On the contrary, in the 159 study with the Amawbia community in Awka South L.G.A. of Anambra State, [38] noted that farmland 160 allocated to women for cultivation was to keep them busy and to enable them feed their households from 161 their farm products, enable them cushion the effects of poverty and food insecurity.
+Famoriyo [37] noted that under the customary rules of land tenure, each individual member of a landholding family was entitled to a portion of land, enough to feed himself and the members of 'his family', suggesting that men owned land and they apportion it as deemed fit to women.
+On the contrary, in the study with the Amawbia community in Awka South L.G.A. of Anambra State, Osita [38] noted that farmland allocated to women for cultivation was to keep them busy and to enable them to feed their households from their farm products, and to enable them to cushion the effects of poverty and food insecurity.